urbanopt/openstudio-prototype-loads/README.md

 * loads - This is the location of the post processed loads that can be imported into Modelica.
 * post-process.py - Script that post processes the results of the PAT simulations and places them in the loads folder.

+** These data have not been validated!
+Use caution and please inform us if there is something amiss **

 ## Instructions

 The list below are the steps to run the OpenStudio simulations and post process the results.
 The analysis requires running